BlockScience/kms-api/README.md

 sudo nginx -s reload
 ```

-### Deployment Checklist
+### Deployment Testing Checklist
-1. OnboardingTour is up to date (and working for all states)
+1. Onboarding/Tour is up to date (and working for all states)
+2. Shortcuts are up to date